 The Force1 Velocity RC Boat’s controller is the most sophisticated (it operates on a 2.4GHz band), sporting a large, easy-to-read LCD screen with trim adjustment, throttle, signal, and power displays more suited for the intermediate to advanced level rider that is looking for total domination.
-It is not really a best remote control boat for kids though.
+It is not really the best remote control boat for kids though.

 A separate capsize recovery button also rights overturned boats, offering convenience over other models needing 2-3 second throttle switch presses.
 And it’s fairly affordable, falling in the middle of the pack cost wise.
 Note: this boat is not designed to be used in salt water.
 Check out the Altair AA 102 Aqua RC Boat as well, which can reach a high speed of up to 20 MPH, has a 2.4GHz radio control system, and can sail across the water for up to 20 minutes.
 It also has a low battery alarm so you don’t risk getting your boat stranded in the middle of the water.

 Award: Honorable Mention/15 MPH Top Speed